rfabbri/vxd/README.txt

 <img src="vxd-logo.gif" width="215" height="84" />

 ## Introduction: What is VXD?

 VXD (the Vision-something-Development libraries) is a collection of development/experimental C++ libraries for computer vision based on [VXL](http://vxl.sourceforge.net).

 VXD is a collection of code that builds against VXL but doesn't contain VXL.
-However, a higher level repository is maintained alongside this project, called [VPE](http://github.com/rfabbri/vpe) (Vision Programming Environment), which comes with reference copies of VXL and VXD, making things simpler for common use cases, such as distributing your project codebase and for tracking changes across VXL and VXD simultaneously.
-The average user can just work off VPE as a toplevel project, but one can always use VXD and VXL as separate git repositories.

 VXL (the Vision-something-Libraries) is a collection of C++ libraries designed for computer vision research and implementation.
 VXL is kept lean and stable by the community, to be used by several companies, universities, and other libraries, so VXD has